So many small business owners I talk to express that they want to blog, but just can’t get themselves to do it.

 When it comes to blogging, consistency is key.
 Businesses that publish regular content receive 8 times more traffic.

 In the past, I used to write blogs on random days when I felt like it.
 Honestly, that approach did not work at all.
 I never had regular content published that way.

 But I’ve since turned it around with a consistent blogging strategy.
 Here are a few tips to help you get started.

 Tip #1: Pick One Day of the Week

 The one thing that really helped me blog consistently is dedicating a specific day of the week to batch create my blog posts.
 Hands down, this was the biggest game-changer for me.

 I call Monday my content creation day.

-That means, I don’t schedule anything else that day so I don’t feel the pressure of getting too much done in one day, and I really focus on creating at least 2 new blog posts that day.
+That means I don’t schedule anything else that day so I don’t feel the pressure of getting too much done in one day.
+All I do is focus on creating at least 2 new blog posts that day.

-Tip #2: Create a catch-all document of topic ideas
+Tip #2: Create a catch-all document of blog topic ideas

 Sit down one day for an hour or so and come up with as many topics for your blog posts as possible.
 Make a list of them and save them on your computer for reference.